Gas in Turkey: Supply

-(from 2024 estimated 320 dollars per thousand cubic m) and also due to the start of production from Turkey's part of the Black Sea.
+Almost half of the country's gas is imported from Russia.
 In 2021 contracts with Russian energy company Gazprom were renewed and linked to the EU price; they included a four-year deal to the end of 2025 for 5.75 bcm a year through TurkStream (which has total capacity 31.5 bcm).
 The contract price has not been published but was reported (in 2022 by media opposed to the Turkish ruling parties) to be based on 70% of the LNG spot market price plus the Brent Crude oil price: this is much more expensive than the Blue Stream gas.
+Turkey's pipeline contracts with Russia were extended and are now due to expire at the end of 2026.

 US sanctions on Iran do not apply to pipeline imports of gas.
 LNG import share varies but typically about a quarter of gas imports are LNG.
 Total spot import was 6.9 bcm in 2021: spot can also be imported by pipeline.
 Total entry capacity in 2021 was 362 mcm/day.
 BOTAŞ would like to import from Northern Iraq, but completing the Iraqi part of the pipeline is mired in disputes between the Iraq central government and Kurdistan Regional Government.
 However some gas in Iraq is wasted by flaring so Iraq would benefit by selling that.
 Turkey suspects winter cuts in long-term low-price contracted supply from Iran are not technical faults but Iran keeping the gas for its own use.

 In 2021 a contract was agreed with Azerbaijan to import 11 bcm more per year until the end of 2024.
 TPAO has a 19% share in Shah Deniz 1.
 Fracking shale gas might help with energy security.
 Gas supply from Turkmenistan has been planned for decades but a pipeline under the Caspian Sea has not yet been built, partly due to lack of an agreement between Turkmenistan and Azerbaijan.
-Instead in 2025 Turkey is buying over 1 bcma of Turkmen gas via a swap agreement with Iran, as there is spare pipeline capacity.
+Instead in 2025 Turkey bought over 1 bcma of Turkmen gas via a swap agreement with Iran, as there is spare pipeline capacity.
 However the maximum possible is said (by backers of a rival route between at sea installations) to be only 3 bcma.
 LNG is imported from several countries including Egypt, Algeria, Oman, and the United States.